-Governing bodies and proprietors should ensure that the school contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children.
+The Board of Trustees and proprietors should ensure that the school ontributes to multiagency working in line with statutory guidance Working Together to Safeguard Children.

 Safeguarding partners, the Hertfordshire Safeguarding Children Partnership (HSCP) are the 3 organisations responsible for the partnership arrangements for keeping children safe (Hertfordshire County Council, Hertfordshire Constabulary and The Hertfordshire and West Essex Integrated Board) will make arrangements to work together with appropriate relevant agencies, of which Schools are, to safeguard and promote the welfare of local children, including identifying and responding to their needs.